Inde16/Snake-Game/README.md

 # Snake-Game
-The classic Snake game we all know made with C#
+The classic Snake game we all know made with Visual Studio(.NET,C#)